 - Continue filling out college applications and going on college visits.

 - Contact your admissions counselor for information about scholarships or competitive admissions programs (e.g. Mahurin Honors College).

 - If you still aren’t happy with your ACT or SAT score, sign up to take it one more time before the end of the year.

 - Complete your FAFSA as close to October 1st as possible

-- Finish your college applications by November 15.
+- Strive to finish your college applications by November 15.
 A complete application includes: